Nissan RB25DET – Complete Engine Guide

 Which Cars Are Compatible with RB25DET Engine?

-We’ve seen trucks such as the Nissan Patrol, Nissan Patrol, BMW E36, to a Volvo Wagon swapped with an RB25DET engine; albeit it can be complicated to pull it off.
+Although it’s easier in your favorite drifting games than in the real-world, we’ve seen trucks such as the Nissan Patrol, Nissan Patrol, BMW E36, to a Volvo Wagon swapped with an RB25DET engine; albeit it can be complicated to pull it off.

 Something like this Nissan Patrol swapped with an RB25DET engine would give you goosebumps on the road.